-But one specific moment changed Lopez.
+But one specific moment changed him.
 His base camp faced a rocket attack from insurgents masquerading as farmers.
-They took mortars and put them in the dirt, put up a block of ice and a round on top and left.
+They put mortars in the dirt, put up a block of ice and a round on top and left.
 Three hours later, when the ice melted and they were long gone, the rocket shot into the camp.

 During this attack, the rockets hit the living quarters, with one rocket blowing up 50 meters from his head.
 No one was seriously injured, but Lopez was taken to a hospital for a potential concussion.
-Even with no permanent damage, the injury left him with what Lopez says is a mild case of PTSD.
+Even with no permanent damage, the injury left him with what Lopez describes as a mild case of PTSD.

-“I had a really big ringing noise in my head so they took an MRI and CT Scan,” Lopez said.
+“I had a really big ringing noise in my head so they did tests,” Lopez said.
 “I get a lot of headaches now and take these pills to help with that.
 I didn’t want to claim anything from the VA because I didn’t feel like it was affecting me.
 It was worse at the beginning because I could never be in movie theaters and I always had to sit with my back to the wall to keep a look out.